 Can I switch Medigap plans anytime in Rhode Island?

-Yes, you can switch plans anytime in Rhode Island, but outside your Open Enrollment Period, insurance companies can conduct medical underwriting.
+You can switch plans anytime in Rhode Island, but insurance companies can conduct medical underwriting outside your Open Enrollment Period.

 The company determines the cost of covering you based on your medical history during this process.
 The company may reject your application unless you qualify for guaranteed issue rights.